Self Guided Trips - The Mackenzie River (Deh Cho)

 We can drop you off or pick you up at different sections of the river.

-The canoe or kayak is $700.00 CAD to rent, the freight to return the canoe to Hay River is $250.
+The canoe or kayak rental rates are here, the freight to return the canoe to Hay River is $250.

 Price includes: